commercialhaskell/stack/doc/MAINTAINER_GUIDE.md

 When installing GHC on Windows, Stack will also install [msys2](http://www.msys2.org/) to provide a Unix shell and environment, necessary for such things as running configure scripts.
-This document explains the steps to take to upgrade the msys2 version used by Stack.
+This section explains the steps required to upgrade the msys2 version used by Stack.

 1. Download latest installers from msys2's website.
 These installers are executables, versioned by date (YYYYMMDD), and are separate for `x86_64`